LukeZGD/Legacy-iOS-Kit/README.md

 - [usbmuxd2](https://github.com/LukeZGD/usbmuxd2) - tihmstar; LukeZGD fork (used on Linux only, optional)
 - [anisette-server](https://github.com/Dadoum/Provision) from Provision - Dadoum (used for sideloading on Linux)
 - [AltServer-Linux](https://github.com/NyaMisty/AltServer-Linux) - NyaMisty (used for sideloading on Linux)
-- [Sideloader](https://github.com/Dadoum/Sideloader) - Dadoum (used for sideloading on Linux and macOS)
+- [Plumesign](https://github.com/claration/Impactor) - claration (used for sideloading on Linux and macOS)
 - [tsschecker](https://github.com/1Conan/tsschecker) - tihmstar; 1Conan fork (v413)
 - [darkhttpd](https://github.com/emikulic/darkhttpd)
 - [x8A4](https://github.com/Cryptiiiic/x8A4) - Cryptiiiic (for getting Cryptex seed)